-- Provide leadership opportunities, social justice awareness, and diversity/equity experiences for the various leadership student experiences provided by the Ettling Center for Civic Leadership & Sustainability. - Apply for at least 2-3 grants and/or funding opportunities, in the hopes of obtaining \$50,000 in funding to support programs and services conducted by the Center by 6/30/2022. - Strengthen and expand the "story telling" and communication of services and activities of the Center to include a wider audience, specifically CIW and UIW Irapuato campuses. - Provide students with opportunities to "make meaningful experiences" as part of their graduation service requirement at the University of the Incarnate Word focusing on local and regional opportunities highlighting poverty, food insecurity, homelessness, and immigration. - Increase sustainability and ecological educational awareness programming and activities during the 2021-2022 academic year, focusing on issues such as climate change and recycling. - Begin "piloting" the experiential/service learning component of GivePulse to enhance the UIW academic service learning experience including contactless & socially distant options. - Continue to assist and support programs and events that address diversity, equity, and inclusion for the campus and local community throughout the 2021-2022 academic year.
+- Provide leadership opportunities, social justice awareness, and diversity/equity experiences for the UIW campus community. - Apply for at least 2 grants and/or funding opportunities, in the hopes of obtaining \$50,000 in funding to support programs and services conducted by the Center by 6/30/2022. - Strengthen and expand the "story telling" and communication of services and activities of the Center to include a wider audience, specifically CIW and UIW Irapuato campuses. - Provide students with opportunities to "make meaningful experiences" as part of their graduation service requirement with an emphasis on poverty, food insecurity, homelessness, and immigration. - Increase sustainability and ecological educational awareness programming and activities during the 2021-2022 academic year, focusing on issues such as climate change and recycling. - Begin "piloting" the experiential/service learning component on the GivePulse platform system including contactless & socially distant options. - Continue to assist and support programs and events that address diversity, equity, and inclusion for the campus and local community throughout the 2021-2022 academic year.